vasuskimo/politicssucks/README.md

 Power:

-1) Engineer writing significant amount of code.
+1) Engineer writing significant amount of code and objecting to a few lines checkin.

 2) Not allowing to take vacation.

+3) Non-verbal communication when report tries to leave home slightly earlier than usual